Future of Breast Cancer Screening and Artificial Intelligence

 What is Artificial Intelligence?

-In standard mammographic screening, the mammogram is read by a single radiologist.
-With AI assisted mammography, a report is issued from both the radiologist and by the AI-based imaging system.
-This double reading facilitates the process of machine learning.
-For example, assume the AI based system fails to identify a small cancer, but the cancer is detected by the radiologist.
-In this situation, the AI-assisted algorithm can be modified to avoid making a similar mistake in the future.
+The standard mammogram is interpreted by a single radiologist.
+With AI-assisted mammography, a report is issued from both the radiologist and by the AI-based imaging system.
+This double reading facilitates the process of machine learning (Ref.
+10).
+For example, assume that the AI-based system fails to identify a small cancer, but the cancer is detected by the radiologist.
+In this situation, the AI-assisted algorithm can be modified so that it will not make a similar error in the future.

 Other Benefits of AI

-Reduce Callbacks: Callbacks refers to the situation in which a woman receives a phone call a few days following her mammogram informing her that see must return to the imaging center for additional views.
-This phone call usually results in a major spike in anxiety levels (ref.
+Reduce Callbacks: Callbacks refer to the situation in which a woman receives a phone call a few days following her mammogram informing her that she must return to the imaging center for additional views.
+This phone call usually results in a major spike in anxiety levels (Ref.
 17-18).
-Recent studies conclude that AI assisted mammography reduces the rates of callbacks.
-As a result, fewer women go through the anxiety of returning to the imaging center for additional views (ref.
+Recent studies conclude that AI-assisted mammography reduces the rate of callbacks.
+As a result, fewer women go through the anxiety of returning to the imaging center for additional views (Ref.
 19-21).

-Reduces Costs: One example of how AI can reduce the costs of breast care is to reduce the rates of false positive biopsies.
-It is estimated that the cost of covering false positive biopsies in the USA is in the range of 2.2 billion dollars (ref.
+One example of how AI can reduce the cost of breast care is to reduce the rates of false positive biopsies.
+It is estimated that the cost of covering false positive biopsies in the USA is in the range of $2.2 billion (Ref.
 24).
-AI can reduce rates of false positive biopsies rates by more than 50%.
+A recent study concluded that there is an overall 69% reduction in the rate of false positive biopsies with AI-assisted mammograms (Ref.
+25).